Back IS Close has been re-written for Firefox 41, to conform to the Australis UI.

 Back IS Close is the perfect complement to tabbed browsing: it closes the many tabs tabbed browsing opens.

-Back IS Close replaces the "Back" button, the Back menu items on the "History" and the right-click context menus, and the action of the backspace and Alt-Left Arrow (or Meta-Left Arrow).
+Back IS Close replaces the "Back" button, the Back menu icon on the right-click context menus, and the action of the backspace and Alt-Left Arrow (or Meta-Left Arrow).
 Replacement is only made when the "Back" button (and other Back GUI elements) are disabled because the current tab or window is on the "back-most" page, and there is no page to go back to.

 Using any of these elements will cause the current tab or window to be closed.